-In this experiment, we analyze the impact of different components on the overall performance of the CoInception framework.
-We created three variations: (1) \textbf{W/o noise resilient sampling} inherits the sampling strategy and hierarchical loss from \cite{ts2vec}; (2) \textbf{W/o Dilated Inception block} uses a stacked Dilated Convolution network instead of our CoInception encoder; and (3) \textbf{W/o triplet loss} removes the triplet-based term from our $\mathcal{L}_{triplet}$ calculation.
-Results are summarized in Table \ref{tab:ablation}.
-Overall, there is a significant performance decline in all three versions for the main time series tasks.
-Without noise resilient sampling, performance drops from $8\%$ in classification to $15\%$ in anomaly detection.
-Removing the Dilated Inception-based encoder leads to up to $9\%$ performance drop in anomaly detection while eliminating the triplet loss results in performance reductions of $4-17\%$.
+\textbf{Results.} The results are summarized in Table \ref{tab:ablation}.
+Overall, substantial drops in performance are observed across all three versions in the primary time series tasks.
+The exclusion of noise-resilient sampling led to a performance decrease from $8\%$ in classification to $15\%$ in anomaly detection.
+The removal of the Dilated Inception-based encoder resulted in up to $9\%$ performance decline in anomaly detection, while the elimination of triplet loss contributed to performance reductions ranging from $4\%$ to $17\%$.